zoom/meetingsdk-web-sample/README.md

 ## Using the SDK

-Refer the sdk spec [webclient_v1.pdf](https://github.com/zoomvideo/webclient/blob/master/webclient_v1.pdf) in the repo
+Refer the sdk spec [Help Documentation.pdf](https://github.com/zoom/sample-app-web/blob/master/Help%20Documentation.pdf) in the repo

 ### Include the source